neptune-ai/neptune-contrib/docs/index.rst

 with `neptune.ml` more effective and better.
 It is build on top of neptune-cli and neptune-lib and gives you option to do things like:
  * interactive visualizations of experiment runs or hyperparameters
- * running hyper parameter sweeps in scikit-optimize, hyperopt or whatever tool you want to use
+ * running hyper parameter sweeps in scikit-optimize, hyperopt or any other tool you like
  * monitor training of the lightGBM models
  * much more